-• What to expect from this age group
+What to expect from this age group

 Start with your child.
 What are their likes and dislikes?
 What motivates them to play or why did they sign up?
 Have realistic expectations based on their cognitive and playing abilities.
 Continue building all your practice activities and games based on the foundation of fun, enjoyment, dignity, respect, safety, inclusion, and development so that all players are excited about coming back for the following session.

-Your training activities at U9/U10 age group should look like the traditional game of soccer (compared to U6 and/or U8 practices), but this does not suggest the children you are working with fully comprehend the game as played by older children and adults.
+Your training activities at U11/U12 age group should look like the traditional game of soccer (compared to U6 and/or U8 practices), but this does not suggest the children you are working with fully comprehend the game as played by older children and adults.
 Think about your child as you begin to understand their needs as a child player.
-Children in this age group are still very playful, have imaginations outside of soccer, have lots of energy, begin to understand of to follow rules to games (not necessarily the laws of the game of soccer) and begin to enhance the understanding of sharing.
+Children in this age group have lots of energy, begin to understand following rules to games, laws of the game of soccer, and begin to enhance the understanding of sharing.
 Sometimes, in soccer, we refer to this as passing or the basics of collaboration with teammates.
-We still focus much of our training on individual actions, but we also encourage working together to solve situations on the field.
-In a sense, "how can I solve a situation" and "how can we solve a situation?"
+We still focus much of our training on individual actions, but we also start working on small group concepts solving situation on the field.
+In a sense, "how can I solve a situation" and "how can we solve it as a group?"
 Both are important for a child to understand the game.
 As a coach, we need to encourage both.

 Children are still quite fragile and must be treated with Dignity & Respect.
 This would suggest that each child should receive your undivided attention.
 As adults, we need to listen to what the children have to say as much as the child should do the same to their teammates and to the coach.
 Try to create agreed upon behaviors and guidelines to ensure each child feels as though they are not only involved but belong in the group.
 This can be a challenge as some children can be disruptive at times or unengaged.
 Examples of agreed upon behaviors:

 - When the coach is speaking, it is polite to listen.
-When the children are speaking, the coach will listen to you as well. - When you need to get a drink or go to the bathroom, please ask the coach. - o The coach will allow you to play more than the coach will stop practice to talk. - The players will focus on the activity and try their hardest to achieve the training goal.
+When the children are speaking, the coach will listen to you as well. - When you need to get a drink or go to the bathroom, please ask the coach. - The coach will allow you to play more than the coach will stop practice to talk. - The players will focus on the activity and try their hardest to achieve the training goal.